ipfs/ipfs/WORKING_GROUPS.md

 **Responsibilities include**:

-- Building and upgrading CI for IPFS
+- Building and upgrading CI for IPFS.
 - Automating tasks for things such as: release cycle, ensuring code quality, activity reports.
-- Upgrade dev tools (i.e AEgir)
+- Upgrade dev tools (i.e AEgir and gx).

 #### Security